anoltami/Movies/README.md

 # Movies
-An application to search films
+An application to search films developped in SWIFT.